Training a Model¶

 Accuracy

-Fraction correctly predicted samples over all samples.
+Fraction of correctly predicted samples over all samples.
 It shows the general ability of a model to recognize samples.

 F1 Score